lrasata/infra-image-uploader/README.md

 - **Serverless alignment**: DynamoDB integrates naturally with the rest of the serverless stack (S3 + Lambda + API Gateway), ensuring consistent scalability and availability without managing servers.
 - **Scalability & performance**: DynamoDB scales automatically with unpredictable upload traffic, delivering single-digit millisecond latency for lookups.
-- **Fit for the use case**: The image uploader only requires simple, fast lookups (e.g., get file key or thumbnail URL by user).
+- **Fit for the use case**: The file uploader only requires simple, fast lookups (e.g., get file key or thumbnail URL by user).
 This doesn’t require complex relational queries, making DynamoDB the most efficient choice.

 ### Why BucketAV (or other proprietary AV) instead of using ClamAV (open-source) in Lambda